zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-oas/oas-environment-setup/oas-environment-setup.md

       </copy>
       ````

-      All the required services of converged database and OAS shall starts in 5-6 minutes.
+      All the required services of converged database and OAS will start in 5-6 minutes.

       ![](./images/oas-environment3.png " ")